 A KENT international businessman is fighting extradition amid allegations he engaged in "unregulated securities and investment business" in Thailand.

-Neil Arthur Robbirt, 59, (pictured above from Linkedin) "denies the allegations in the strongest possible terms" and "is contesting the extradition request."
+Neil Arthur Robbirt, 59, (pictured below) "denies the allegations in the strongest possible terms" and "is contesting the extradition request."

 He was arrested in Kent on an international arrest warrant (IAW) from Thailand and the case is now progressing through Westminster Magistrates' Court.